Top 10 Python Algorithms with Time Complexity ✔

 2. Selection Sort

-Selection sort is another simple sorting algorithm that works by selecting the smallest element from the unsorted portion of the list and moving it to the sorted portion.
+Selection Sort works by repeatedly finding the smallest element from the unsorted portion of the list and placing it at the beginning.

 Example Code: